-Whether you are primarily interested in theory, mass communications, or focusing on a master’s in advertising degree, public relations is a fairly extensive field where prospective students have different options both academically and for potential future careers.
+Whether you are primarily interested in theory, mass communications, corporate communications, or focusing on a master’s in advertising degree, public relations is a fairly extensive field where prospective students have different options both academically and for potential future careers.

 Some colleges or universities offer Masters in Public Relations through their business administration, journalism, or communications degree programs.
 Alternatively, there are advertising schools that specifically focus on teaching advertising.
 The decision to choose one type of program over the other depends on specific preferences, the course selections, and the career aspirations of the student.